 when necessary to make teeth placed on implants look even more natural.

-in our office to make their patients more comfortable.
+in his office to make his patients more comfortable.
 (Click

 here to see how dental implants work).

 teeth can cause serious problems to the surrounding bone, infecting

 and damaging teeth.
 A specialized x-ray and clinical examination

 is needed to determine if the wisdom teeth are likely to cause problems.

 If so, removal of the wisdom tooth can be done in the office.
 During

 this procedure, one or more of the following are used: local anesthesia